Free shipping

 Regardless of the fuel type, there are common design aspects of all factory-built fireplaces that must be taken into consideration when planning a DIY installation.
 Factory-built fireplaces are a prefabricated sheet metal system that relies on clearances to combustibles to operate safely.
 The modular design offers a cost-effective alternative to a traditional site-built masonry fireplace.

-Wood, gas, and electric units will all utilize an inner firebox chamber that is suspended by means of metal supports from an outer fireplace jacket.
-The air space between the inner and outer jackets, and the ability for the unit to dissipate heat is what allows a prefabricated fireplace to be installed into a combustible enclosure framed from commonly available dimensional lumber.
+Wood, gas, and electric units will all utilize an inner firebox chamber suspended by metal supports from an outer fireplace jacket.
+The air space between the inner and outer jackets and the unit's ability to dissipate heat allows prefabricated fireplace installation into a combustible enclosure framed from commonly available dimensional lumber.

-As you may have surmised, the advertised width of a wood or gas fireplace will almost always be in reference to the physical opening of the inner firebox chamber.
-The need for the air space and outer fireplace jacket means that additional space will be needed to fit the appliance into your intended location.
-For instance, a wood burning fireplace with an advertised 36 inch wide viewing area may have a framing dimension of 40 inches wide overall.
+As you may have surmised, the advertised width of a wood or gas fireplace will almost always be the physical opening of the inner firebox chamber.
+The air space and outer fireplace jacket mean the appliance will need additional space to fit into your intended location.
+For instance, a wood-burning fireplace with an advertised 36-inch wide viewing area may have a framing dimension of 40 inches wide overall.
 Because heat naturally rises, additional space above the fireplace is also required.

-Most fireboxes use external metal standoffs to ensure proper spacing is maintained.
-As with any installation of a home appliance, a detailed instruction manual will be provided that covers many pertinent construction details.
-This will include the framing dimensions, venting requirements, clearances to combustibles, and other preparations needed prior to installation.
-It's very important for the homeowner to read and understand these instructions to ensure safe and successful operation.
+Most fireboxes use external metal standoffs to maintain proper spacing.
+A detailed instruction manual covers many pertinent construction details, as with any home appliance installation.
+The manual will include the framing dimensions, venting requirements, clearances to combustibles, and other preparations needed before installation.
+Homeowners must read and understand these instructions to ensure safe and successful operation.

 Before making a fireplace purchase, it is recommended to contact the NFI certified techs at eFireplaceStore to discuss your expectations from your fireplace purpose.